 Please refer the CIRCUIT DIAGRAM

-Referring the diagram, the whole concept may be understood as follows:
+Referring the diagram, the whole concept may

 The two op amps are fundamentally positioned to produce the desired sample wave forms for the IC 555.
 These outputs from the op amps stage is responsible for the production of square and triangular waves.